TweakScale/TweakScale/KNOWN_ISSUES.md

 		- **Things become very ugly when by absolutely any reason (new add-on installed or deleted, or even updated) the glitch is fixed on the MM cache.
 Now, your KSP installment is a sane one, and all your crafts (including the flying ones) will lose their TweakScale settings!**
 	+ So, before any fix is attempted to the problem, TweakScale now is taking some measures to preserve your craft settings from being overwritten once the craft is loaded into a sane installment.
 		- Keep in mind, however, that TweakScale acts on **SAVING** data.
 You need to load and save every craft and savegame using the latest TweakScale as soon as you can.
 	+ A proper fix to the root cause, now, is not only beyound the reach of TweakScale, **as it's also destructive**.
-Only after TweakScale 2.4.1 or beyound are mainstream for some time it will be safe to do something about - and by then, something else will probably be needed to rescue old crafts and savegames.
 * TweakScale 2.4.x is known to (purposely) withdraw support for some parts on runtime.
-This, unfortunately, damages crafts at loading (including from flying ones) as the TweakScale data plain vanishes and the part goes back to stock.
+This, unfortunately, can damage crafts at loading (including the flying ones!) as the TweakScale data plain vanishes and the part goes back to stock.
 	+ Parts being deactivated are being logged into KSP.log, pinpointing to an URL where the issue it causes is described.
 TweakScale **does not** hides from you what it's being done.
 	+ This is unavoidable, unfortunately, as the alternative is a fatal corruption of the game state (persisted on savegames) that leads to blowing statics and ultimately game crash.
+	+ The proposed mitigation measure is to backup your savegames, try TweakScale 2.4.x and then decide if the damages (if any, only a few parts are affected) are bigger than the risks - but then, make **hourly** backups of your savegames as one the misbehaviour is triggered, your savegame can be doomed and forever leading to crashes.
 	+ The Maintainer is terribly sorry for the mess (my savegames gone *kaput* too), but it's the less evil of the available choices.
-	+ The proposed mitigation measure is to backup your savegames, try TweakScale 2.4.x and then decide if the damages (if any, only a few parts are affected) are bigger than the risks - but then, make **hourly** backups of your savegames as one the misbehaviour is triggered, your savegame can be doomed and forever leading to crashes.
 	+ Related issues:
 		- [#15](https://github.com/net-lisias-ksp/TweakScale/issues/15) Prevent B9PartSwitch to be handled when another Part Switch is active